Skip to main content

 AFHS Logo

 The Department of Community and Human Services (DCHS) coordinates and administers the Alexandria Fund for Human Services (AFHS).
-Through a competitive grant application process, grant funding supports organizations whose programs and services address human service needs for the city’s residents across the lifespan to advance conditions in their respective environments to ensure the wellbeing, safety, self-sufficiency and resilience through equitable processes, practices and outcomes.
-The programs and services will reflect the City of Alexandria’s diverse communities and values.
-This includes community and recipient voice in practices and decision making.
-Additionally, AFHS will support organizations in the community positioned to offer services that are sound in practice and innovative in delivery to respond to emerging and critical human service challenges.
+Through a competitive grant application process, AFHS provides funding to nonprofit organizations whose programs and services meet human service needs for the City's most marginalized residents across the lifespan to ensure wellbeing, safety, self-sufficiency, and resilience through equitable processes, practices, and outcomes.

 Community Science AFHS Evaluation